If you own or operate a company, one of the cyber threats you may be most worried about is employees falling victim to phishing attacks.

 What You As a User Can Do

-Back to email.
-As a user, you can protect yourself from phishing attacks by being suspicious of unsolicited emails or links and verifying the sender’s identity before clicking on any links or opening any attachments.
+Let’s get back to the topic of email.
+As a user, you can protect yourself from phishing attacks by being suspicious of unsolicited emails or links and verifying the sender’s identity before clicking links or opening attachments.

 Sayings and thoughts to keep in mind include:

 - If it seems too good to be true, it probably is

 - Never give credentials or credit card information to someone who contacts you

 - Careful if something merely important is being portrayed as urgent

 - Compare an email’s customer support phone number with the number on the vendor’s website

 - Take a few extra seconds to examine the details of how words are spelled and their casing

 While it’s mainly up to each person to spot phishing indicators, your organization can help protect you by implementing email and web filtering solutions.

 Business email providers like Google and Microsoft have built-in phishing detection.
 If the filters miss a phishing attempt, email users can report what they believe to have been a phishing email.